peterschlosser/msp-red-display-spi-share/README.md

 In the multi-drop model, the devices share `SCLK`, `MOSI`, and `MISO` but each slave has a dedicated select `SS` signal.

-For some, its simpler to place each slave their own sets of GPIO pins.
+For some, its simpler to place each slave on their own sets of GPIO pins.
 Opinions may vary which is best.
-When the number of SPI slaves is small, and GPIO pins abundant, it may be toss which is best.
+When the number of SPI slaves is small, and GPIO pins abundant, it may be toss which is better.

 The LCDWiki guides, for example, suggest using separate GPIO pins on the Arduino Uno R3.
-This works for many, and the single-slave model is indeed simpler, but we will be continuing our discussion in this repository using the multi-drop configuration.
+This works for many, and the single-slave model is indeed simpler, but we will be continuing our discussion using the multi-drop configuration.

 ## Power and Voltage Levels
 The MSP "Red Display" may be powered on `VCC` with any convenient voltage between 3V3 (3.3V) and 5V0 (5.0V) DC.
 The schematics show us that `U1` uses an `XC6206` voltage regulator to regulate the voltage to 3V3, internally.
 Note, however, when powering the display with 3V3, it is best to bypass the regulator at `U1` by closing the solder jumper at `J1`